Joint 61st PAP Annual Convention and 8th ARUPS Congress

 2:30 pm - 3:30 pm

-The Law Meets Psychology: A Cross-Disciplinary Path to Justice and Well-Being (The Philippine Experience)
+The Law Meets Psychology: A Cross-Disciplinary Approach to Justice and Well-Being (The Philippine Experience)

 3:30 pm - 3:45 pmBreak